m35wang/cmd-f-2024-FAAM/README.md

 **Inspiration**

 As busy university students who sit for hours at a time, our team noticed that we all suffered from lower back pain.
 Often, incorporating some quick, simple exercises into a daily routine can be the difference between feeling horrible and feeling great.
-This fact, along with our interest in fitness and wellbeing inspired us to create a desktop mini-game that reminds you to take intentional breaks from the screen to keep active.
+This fact, along with our interest in fitness and well-being inspired us to create a desktop mini-game that reminds you to take intentional breaks from the screen to keep active.

 **What it does**